mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that display nbr of line sthat contain a pattern .
+Script that display nbr of line sthat contain a pattern.
 ~
 ~
 ~